 Number of procedures for the implantation of pacemakers and defibrillators per 1,000 inhabitants

 There is considerable geographical variation in the number of procedures.
-The catchment areas with the highest rates perform about twice as many procedures per 1,000 inhabitants compared to the catchment areas with the lowest rates, and this variation is therefore classified as unwarranted.
-The catchment areas for Nord-Trøndelag, St. Olav, Førde, UNN, and Innlandet HF consistently have low rates, while the catchment areas for OUS and Lovisenberg HF consistently have high rates.
+Catchment areas with the highest rates performing nearly twice as many procedures per 1,000 inhabitants compared to the areas with the lowest rates.

-The analysis is based on activity data from the Norwegian Patient Register (NPR) for somatic specialist health services.
-The data includes activity in public hospitals and private hospitals that provide publicly funded services.
-Data from specialists under public funding contracts are not included, as this treatment is only provided in hospitals.
+The analysis is based on activity data from the Norwegian Patient Registry (NPR) for somatic specialist healthcare services.
+The data includes activity in public hospitals.
+Data from private hospitals providing publicly funded services and contracted specialists are not included, as this treatment is only offered in public hospitals.

 The sample consists of procedures with the codes FPK10A, FPK13A, FPK16A, FPK20A, FPK23A, FPK30A, FPK33A, FPK36A, or FPK40A in hospitals.